saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 OSError: Error from Rust: number is less than or equal to 2
 ```

+It took some code, but in my opinion, not that hard to use after having it setup.

+## Closing thoughts.

+Working with PyO3 and using it to call Rust from Python is a very pleasant experience.
+I find that the ergonomics that have been put in place make everything a lot easier when compared to relying on `ffi` or `libc`.
+The macros offer a lot of convenience, the predefined types are very convenient and the build tool `maturin` is an absolute joy to work with.

 The code from this blog can be found [here](https://github.com/saidvandeklundert/pyo3).